Cetykon/Cetykon/README.md

 #### [Video Coach](#private-repo "Sorry, this repository is private.
 Please contact the author if interested.")
-Leveraging computer vision and modular design, I developed a real-time exercise coaching system that processes posture detection (front/left/right) and delivers stage-specific feedback.
-The architecture implements sequential classification (position → exercise) with a singleton-driven UI and factory patterns that dynamically adjust exercise tracking logic - including repetition counting and conditional triggers that control the start/stop functionality of the cooldown timer.
+Leveraging computer vision and modular design, I developed a real-time exercise coaching system that processes posture detection and delivers corrective measures.
+The architecture implements sequential classification (position (front/left/right) → exercise) with a singleton-driven UI and factory patterns that dynamically adjust exercise tracking logic - including repetition counting and conditional triggers that control the start/stop functionality of the cooldown timer.
 This approach maintains precise form monitoring while allowing for flexible workout customization through its adaptable pipeline.